Hilbert system

-In mathematical physics, Hilbert system is an infrequently used term for a physical system described by a C*-algebra.

-In logic, especially mathematical logic, a Hilbert system, sometimes called Hilbert calculus, Hilbert-style deductive system or Hilbert–Ackermann system, is a type of system of formal deduction attributed to Gottlob Frege and David Hilbert.
+In logic, more specifically proof theory, a Hilbert system, sometimes called Hilbert calculus, Hilbert-style system, Hilbert-style proof system, Hilbert-style deductive system or Hilbert–Ackermann system, is a type of formal proof system attributed to Gottlob Frege and David Hilbert.
 These deductive systems are most often studied for first-order logic, but are of interest for other logics as well.

+It is defined as a deductive system that generates theorems from axioms and inference rules, especially if the only postulated inference rule is modus ponens.
+Every Hilbert system is an axiomatic system, which is used by many authors as a sole less specific term to declare their Hilbert systems, without mentioning any more specific terms.
+In this context, "Hilbert systems" are contrasted with natural deduction systems, in which no axioms are used, only inference rules.